hatarist/clickhouse-cli/README.md

 It works over the HTTP port, so there are limitations:

   - Doesn't support sessions
-  - Doesn't support query abortion
+  - Doesn't abort queries
   - Doesn't show progress bar
-  - Doesn't abort processing

-But, though, we have:
+But, though, it has:

   - Autocompletion (WIP)
   - Syntax highlighting (WIP)